maxutility2011/ezLiveStreaming/README.md

 ```
 docker compose build worker --no-cache
 ```
-The build process will take several minutes on its initial run, but following build should be much faster.
+Building worker will take several minutes on its initial run, but following build should be much faster.
 The docker compose file, [compose.yaml](compose.yaml) will create docker images for all the services and set up the management and worker cluster.
 All the ezLiveStreaming docker images will be created out of a base image, https://hub.docker.com/repository/docker/maxutility2011/ezlivestreaming_baseimage/general.

 On fresh installation, you probably need to start docker as a service after installing it, e.g., *sudo service start docker*.
 And on some OSes, you may need to change the permission of */var/run/docker.sock*, e.g., *sudo chmod 666 /var/run/docker.sock*.